MPRAhub/MPRAbase/README.md

 # MPRAbase

-MPRAbase is a Bioconductor library for support managing MPRA datasets and analysis.
+MPRAbase is a Bioconductor library to support managing MPRA datasets and analysis.
 Please refer to MPRAorg-LibrarySuite for installation.